 Bicarbonate Therapy | Not recommended if K+ |

 By sticking to these proven fluid and electrolyte management plans, healthcare teams can better manage DKA.
-This can lead to better patient outcomes13.
+This can lead to better patient outcomes.

 Insulin Therapy Administration and Adjustment

-Managing diabetic ketoacidosis (DKA) well depends on the right insulin therapy.
-Insulin infusion starts at 0.1 unit/kg/hour and is adjusted based on blood glucose14.
-The aim is to keep blood glucose between 150-250 mg/dL14.
+Managing diabetic ketoacidosis (DKA) well depends on the proper insulin therapy.
+Insulin infusion starts at 0.1 unit/kg/hour and is adjusted based on blood glucose.
+The aim is to keep blood glucose between 150-250 mg/dL.
 This is done through a careful insulin titration plan.
+This stage is fundamental in treatment of dka nursing, where precise insulin titration is performed

-The guidelines for insulin titration suggest lowering the infusion rate by 2 units/hr if blood glucose drops by more than 100 mg/dL/hr.
-If it drops by less than 50 mg/dL/hr, increase the rate by 1 unit/hr14.
-Also, when blood glucose goes below 250 mg/dL, switch IV fluids to include dextrose to avoid low blood sugar14.
+The guidelines for insulin titration suggest lowering the infusion rate by two units/hr if blood glucose drops by more than 100 mg/dL/hr.
+If it drops by less than 50 mg/dL/hr, increase the rate by 1 unit/hr.
+Also, when blood glucose exceeds 250 mg/dL, switch IV fluids to include dextrose to avoid low blood sugar.

 Titration Guideline | Action |